akimbo7/Depopped/README.md

 A simple API Wrapper for Depop.

 Depopped is an expanding collection of private API endpoints, allowing you to automate your account.
-It works by mimicing a mobile client with the use of mobile User Agnets and Depops' mobile API.
+It works by mimicing a mobile client with the use of mobile User Agents and Depops' mobile API.

 If you experience any problems, open an issue.